-Other approvals will be determined throughout the course of the EES.
+Other approvals are likely to be required and will be determined throughout the course of the EES.

 2.3 Accreditation of the EES process under the EPBC Act

 The project was also referred to the Australian Government under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The delegate for the Commonwealth Minister for the Environment determined on 2 April 2019 that the project is a 'controlled action' and hence requires assessment and approval under the EPBC Act.
 The provision for the Australian Government's controlled action decision under the EPBC Act is sections 18 and 18A, listed threatened species and ecological communities.